mitsuaya/for_real/README.md

   4. Adjust the Paths

   A joint project by:
-  ADS , SI , CJP , ZSJ
+  ADA , SI , CJP , ZSJ